Frontier League, Northwoods League, West Coast League Umpire Supervisor

 Highest Level: Northern League (Independent)

-Kevin Winn joined the Frontier League after serving as Executive Director for the Can-Am League during their 2019 season.
-Winn will oversee baseball operations including player contracts, roster classifications, sales and salary caps and league expansion.
-Prior to assuming his current position, Winn served as the Director of Umpire Development for the Can-Am League from 2005-2018 along with the American Association of Baseball from 2006-2018.
+Named Atlantic League Umpire Supervisor during the 2022 offseason, after recently working with Frontier League, and after serving as Executive Director for the Can-Am League during their 2019 season.
+Winn oversaw baseball operations including player contracts, roster classifications, sales and salary caps and league expansion with the Frontier League.
+Prior to assuming his last position, Winn served as the Director of Umpire Development for the Can-Am League from 2005-2018 along with the American Association of Baseball from 2006-2018.
 He also has served in similar capacities in the Central Baseball League from 2002-2005 and the Texas-Louisiana League from 2000-2001.
 Preceding his serving in professional umpire management, Winn umpired in the Big South, Texas-Louisiana League and Northern Leagues.
 Under his tutelage, not only have 135 umpires have been hired by Minor League Baseball, two of his umpires — Adam Hamari (Can-Am League, 2006) and Will Little (Can-Am League 2007) are currently umpiring in Major League Baseball.
 Before going into professional baseball, Winn attended the Joe Brinkman Umpire School in 1985.
 A graduate of Central Connecticut State University, Winn resides in Dayton, Ohio with his wife, Colonel Lori Winn, USAF and their two daughters, Kendall and Reagan.